SKane315/pysearch/README.md

 # pysearch
-A script made by SKane that allows you to search for google results through the Command Prompt or Powershell
+A script made by Synth that allows you to search for google results through the Command Prompt or Powershell

 # Requirements:
 Python3